Please tell us a bit about yourself.

 Journal Buddies is a guided journal book that is unique in that it meant to be shared and that build self-awareness and self esteem.
 Thirty journal entries for thirty days offer a “thought of the day”, spaces for the qualities, traits, and talents she and her buddy admire about each other, a focus word for the day, and lined and unlined pages to record their thoughts or to let their imaginations run wild.

 Friends, mothers, aunts, grandmothers, fathers, teachers, mentors or any person who has a significant and positive influence on the girl and her life are all excellent candidates to be her journal buddies.
-Also, at the end of the book there is a a reflection section that narrows down the journal-keeper’s favorite buddy traits, and more importantly, which qualities she is most proud of in herself.
+Also, at the end of the book, there is a reflection section that narrows down the journal-keeper’s favorite buddy traits, and more importantly, which qualities she is most proud of in herself.

 There is also a boys version of Journal Buddies, which grew out of the many requests I received from Mom’s.
 I mean who can argue with Mom’s, right?